 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 5 Community Form: Goal 1 16.
-Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevel- opments.
+Consider impacts on human health, quality of life and the environment including prevailing meteorological conditions and the potential to transport noxious odors, particulates and emissions when reviewing new developments and redevelopments.
 Special attention should be paid to air and water quality when residences, schools, parks or vulnerable populations will be impacted.
-Mitigate impacts to areas that are disproportionally affected. ~ The proposed zoning district would not permit noxious odors, particulates or emissions.
+Mitigate impacts to areas that are disproportionally affected. √ The proposed zoning district would not permit noxious odors, particulates or emissions.
 6 Community Form: Goal 1 17.
-Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ~ Access to the site is via Taylorsville Road, a major arterial road.
+Mitigate adverse impacts of traffic from proposed development on nearby existing communities. ✓ Access to the site is via Brownsboro Road, a minor arterial at this location.
 7 Community Form: Goal 1 18.
-Mitigate adverse impacts of noise from proposed development on existing communities. ~ A privacy fence and landscaping will be provided to mitigate noise.
+Mitigate adverse impacts of noise from proposed development on existing communities. √ The proposed zoning district would not permit uses generating high levels of noise.
 8 Community Form: Goal 1 21.
-Require that industries which handle hazardous or flammable materials or are potentially offensive such as junkyards, landfills and quarries are sited to protect public health, safety and welfare and are located away from residential areas and population centers. ~ The proposed zoning district would not permit industries which handle hazardous or flammable materials, or uses which are potentially offensive such as junkyards, landfills and quarries.
+Require that industries which handle hazardous or flammable materials or are potentially offensive such as junkyards, landfills and quarries are sited to protect public health, safety and welfare and are located away from residential areas and population centers.
+NA The proposed zoning district would not permit uses handling hazardous or flammable materials, or uses similar to junkyards, landfills or quarries.
 9 Community Form: Goal 2 1.
 Locate activity centers in appropriate areas in all Form Districts.
-Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. ~ The site is adjacent to an existing activity center at the intersection.
+Design and density should be compatible with desired form, adjacent uses, and existing and planned infrastructure. √ The proposal would extend an activity center located across Brownsboro Road and across Warrington Way.
 10 Community Form: Goal 2 4.
-Allow non-residential development within the Neighborhood, Traditional Neighborhood and Village Form Districts to occur only at locations with appropriate access and con- nectivity. ~ The site has appropriate access and connectivity via Taylorsville Road, a major arterial at this location.
+Allow non-residential development within the Neighborhood, Traditional Neighborhood and Village Form Districts to occur only at locations with appropriate access and connectivity. ✓ The site has appropriate access and connectivity.
 11 Community Form: Goal 2 5.
-Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ~ The site is adjacent to an existing activity center.
+Locate retail commercial development in activity centers where it can be demonstrated that sufficient population exists or is anticipated to support it. ✓ The site is located along Brownsboro Road, a commercial corridor and minor arterial at this location.
+The site is located adjacent to an existing activity center.
 12 Community Form: Goal 2 6.
-Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. ~ The proposed zoning district would permit a more compact pattern of development in an existing activity center.
+Encourage a more compact development pattern in activity centers that result in efficient land use and cost-effective infrastructure investment. ✓ The proposed zoning district would permit a more compact pattern of development in an activity center.